 Around 600,000 people across the UK currently choose to spend their Mobility Allowance benefit on a new car or WAV leased through the Motability Scheme.
 The Motability motoring package is included with every leased vehicle, and it includes insurance for up to 3 drivers, regular servicing, breakdown cover, replacement tyre cover, replacement windscreen cover and a huge 20,000 a year mileage allowance.

-People often think that the Motability Scheme has an upper age limit, and while that’s partly true, people over the age of 65 can still lease a vehicle through the Motability Scheme in certain circumstances.
+People often think that the Motability Scheme has an upper age limit, and while that’s partly true, people over the equalised state pension age for men and women (which in 2021 increased from 65 to 66) can still lease a vehicle through the Motability Scheme in certain circumstances.

 So, if you are already in receipt of one of the qualifying Mobility Allowances when you reach pension age, you can carry on driving a Motability vehicle.